Quantum Statistical Enhancement of the Collective Performance of Multiple Bosonic Engines

-The work done by the work resources is evaluated by energy measurements on the external system $S$ at the beginning and the end of the cycle at $t=0$ and $T$, respectively \cite{watanabe17}.
-For simplicity, we turn off the coupling $g_C(t)$ at $t=0$ and $T$, and thus $[H_S, H(t)]=0$ at these moments in time.
+In this Letter, we characterize the work performed by the work resources on the system $S$ by its internal energy change $\Delta U$.
+A more in-depth discussion as to what extent $\Delta U$ represents work will be provided in the conclusions. $\Delta U$ is evaluated by energy measurements on the external system $S$ at the beginning and the end of the cycle at $t=0$ and $T$, respectively \cite{watanabe17}.
+For simplicity, we turn off the coupling $g_C(t)$ at $t=0$ and $T$, and, thus, $[H_S, H(t)]=0$ at these moments in time.
 Consequently, measurements of the system energy $H_S$ at these two times do not affect the state of the work resources $R$.
 The external system is initially prepared in its ground state $|0\rangle_S$, and the initial state $\rho_0$ of the total system is $\rho_0 = \rho^R_0 \otimes |0\rangle_S{_S}\langle 0|$ with $\rho^R_0$ being the initial state of the work resources.